COSC3020/tail-recursion-megrose10-1/README.md

 Hint: It may help to have a look at the iterative dynamic programming implementation.
 What changes between iterations of the loop?

 I worked on some of this towards the end of last fall.
 I looked at the lecture slides(dynamic programming, tail recursion, factorial examples) and my notes on tail recursion.
-I asked chatGPT for the test code last semester, however, this semester I decided to do testing differently and used the tests supplied from the tsp problem.
+I asked chatGPT for the test code last semester, however, this semester I decided to do testing differently and used the tests supplied from the tsp problem, changing them to what I needed to test for thsi exercise.
 I also watched this video: https://www.bing.com/videos/riverview/relatedvideo?&q=how+to+use+github+actions+to+autimatically+run+tests+on+girhub+website&&mid=1B3D621FC15E307873CE1B3D621FC15E307873CE&&FORM=VRDGAR on how to use github Actions.

 ## Runtime Analysis